Chenyt-Dev/coding/AAA_No_Categories-1-100.md

 ### 79. Word Search
 * Just a typical dfs.
 I guess some memo can make it perform better but I didn't do it.
 Saw similar answers in solution tab.

+### 80. Remove Duplicates from Sorted Array II
+* Use a variable to store the position of the current length.